min2ha/ukwa-site/content/target/60171/index.en.md

   "subject": "Brexit"
 }

-# YouGov: There has been a shift against Brexit, but the public still think we should go ahead with it

 Remainers beware: people who think Britain was wrong to vote to leave the EU do not necessarily think the referendum result should be reversed